reab5555/Product-Reputation-Analyzer/README.md

 ### KPIs
 Twitter:
-- Volume: represents the total amount of activity on the social network (views + quotes + replies + retweets + bookmarks + favorites).
+- Volume: represents the total amount of activity on the social network (views + quotes + replies + retweets + bookmarks + favorites)
-- Engagement: represents the total amount of user engagement (quotes + replies + retweets).
+- Engagement: represents the total amount of user engagement (quotes + replies + retweets)
-- Influence: Represents the level of influence through the amount of the tweets that mention the product together with the number of the users number of followers.
-(Average Followers Count × Tweet Count)
+- Influence: Represents the level of influence through the amount of the tweets that mention the product together with the number of the users number of followers (Average Followers Count × Tweet Count)
-- Positive Sentiment.
+- Positive Sentiment
-- Negative Sentiment.
+- Negative Sentiment
+- Anticipation
+- Curiosity
+- Surprise

+Reditt:
+- Engagement: represents the total amount of user engagement (comments + likes + replies)
+- Positive Sentiment
-- Anticipation.
+- Negative Sentiment
-- Curiosity.
+- Anticipation
-- Surprise.
+- Curiosity
--
+- Surprise